Chart Color Schemes

 Educational outcomes in Mount Compass fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.0%, substantially lower than the Australian average of 30.4%.
+The area's university qualification rate is 14.0%, considerably lower than Australia's average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
+Bachelor degrees are the most common at 10.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
 Trade and technical skills are prominent, with 46.1% of residents aged 15+ holding vocational credentials - advanced diplomas (11.4%) and certificates (34.7%).

 Frequently Asked Questions - Education